The Clipboard and Password Managers

 Are people capable of remembering every password for 100 different services?

 The answer is, most people can’t.
-Most people can only remember 1 or 2 secure passwords and usually are MyPuppyName2022!
+Most people can only remember 1 or 2 passwords with that security level and usually are MyPuppyName2022!

-So, this is usually the reason behind we use password managers (and tokens like yubikey’s or 2fa)….
+So, this is usually the reason behind we use password managers (and/or 2fa)….

 Are password managers secure?